 And there you have it, your IP address is now filtered from your Google Analytics data.

 I hope you found that tutorial helpful.
-I am by no means a WordPress expert, but please leave a comment if you have any questions or have any suggestions of WordPress tutorials you'd like to see.
+Please leave a comment if you have any questions or have any suggestions of WordPress tutorials you'd like to see.